NUbots/NUbots/module/input/SpeechIntent/README.md

 ## Usage

 Settings are configured in the "SpeechIntent.yaml" settings file.

-A description of this module's specific configuration settings:
-- "transcribe_mode" - This setting controls the audio source, there are two valid values for this setting, "file" and "stream".
-When launched in "file" mode the module will wait for "SpeechInputRecognizeWavFile" messages.
-This is explained in further detail below.
-When launched in "stream" mode the module will listen for audio data from the microphone.
+When used with the ./b tool e.g. "./b run speechintent" several command line arguments are available:
+- "file" - this argument

 To use this as another module: